Tommy Johnson (footballer, born 1971): Derby County

-During the second half of the 1991-92 season, Johnson left Meadow Lane and moved down a division to ambitious Derby County, who then narrowly missed out on a Premier League place in the playoffs, in a £1.3 million deal.
+During the second half of the 1991–92 season, Johnson left Meadow Lane and moved down a division to ambitious Derby County, who then narrowly missed out on a Premier League place in the playoffs, in a £1.3 million deal.
 He helped them reach the new Division One playoff final in 1993–94, but Derby lost 2–1 to local rivals Leicester City with Johnson scoring their only goal, and in early 1995, Johnson finally made his Premier League debut with a move to Aston Villa.
 His spell at the Baseball Ground had brought 30 goals from 98 league games.
-He was one of Brian Little's first signings for Villa.

 Aston Villa

+In January 1995 Johnson joined Aston Villa as one of Brian Little's first signings in a £1.9 million deal.
 On his arrival at Villa Park, Johnson displaced Dalian Atkinson as strike-partner to Dean Saunders, and his future at the highest level looked promising as he scored four goals in 14 league games to help Villa stay in the Premier League.
 It was a trying season for the midlanders, and Johnson was part of Little's extensive rebuilding scheme which saw many of the fading stars who had been bought by his predecessor Ron Atkinson replaced by younger players.
 Villa finished one place above the relegation zone, having finished one place short of the league title two seasons earlier.

-The close season saw Atkinson and Saunders leave the club, and manager Brian Little brought in Serbian striker Savo Milosevic.
+The close season saw Atkinson and Saunders leave the club, and manager Little brought in Serbian striker Savo Milosevic.
 However, the greatest threat to Johnson's first-team chances was Dwight Yorke, who had been at the club since 1989 but until then had often been fielded as a winger rather than an out-and-out striker.
 As Yorke established himself as a centre-forward, Johnson's first-team chances became limited, although he did collect a League Cup winner's medal on 24 March 1996 as Villa triumphed 3–0 over Leeds United at Wembley.
 He managed five goals in 23 appearances for a Villa side who finished fourth in the Premier League and also reached the FA Cup semi finals, being in with a faint hope of a unique domestic treble until the final quarter of the season.